I am the Gods of your Father

-Speaking for the invisible God, the Messenger said “I am the ELOHIM of your father, the ELOHIM of Abraham, the ELOHIM of Isaac, and the ELOHIM of Jacob” (Exodus 3:6).
+The Messenger said “I am the ELOHIM of your father, the ELOHIM of Abraham, the ELOHIM of Isaac, and the ELOHIM of Jacob” (Exodus 3:6).

-God used the plural form ELOHIM to introduce Himself.
+He used the plural form ELOHIM to introduce Himself.
 Literally He said “I am the Gods of your father.”

 What is His name?

 Then Moses asked, “when I come to the children of Israel and say to them, the ELOHIM of your fathers has sent me to you and they say to me ‘what is His name?’ what shall I say to them?”
 (Exodus 3:13).

 In His reply, God, introduced two Gods: Himself, and the Messenger, who was His image.